wesnowm/aaronhardingj/README.md

 ## Full example

-Below is a small example that continually prints a message in the console whilst the 'A' key is pressed and held down, and then prints a last message when the 'A' key has been released.
-Also it prints one message in the console when the 'D' key is pressed, and then prints a message when the 'D' key has been released.
+Below is a small example that continually prints a message in the console whilst the "A" key is pressed and held down, and then prints a last message when the "A" key has been released.
+Also it prints one message in the console when the "D" key is pressed, and then prints a message when the "D" key has been released.

 ```javascript